 - Be located in, and treat patients from, a federally-designated Health Professional Shortage Area (HPSA).

-- Provide culturally competent and linguistically-appropriate, comprehensive primary care services (medical, dental, and/or behavioral), which correspond to the designated HPSA type.
+- Provide culturally competent, comprehensive primary care services (medical, dental, and/or behavioral), which correspond to the designated HPSA type.

 Payment for Services